 Readers advisory, computer support, graphic novels, sci-fi/fantasy, and general reference.

-- Melinda Jones-Rhoades, Reference and Young Adult Librarian
+- John Driscoll, Reference and Young Adult Librarian

-Young adult resources, readers advisory, popular nonfiction, and general reference.
+YA resources, readers advisory, sci-fi, graphic novels, nonfiction, and general reference.

-- Lauren Pierce, Reference Librarian and Big Read Coordinator
+- Lauren Pierce, Reference Librarian and Big Read Coordinator, Volunteer Coordinator

 Readers advisory, popular fiction, classics, and general reference.